davepinch/pinchy.cc/collections/_camera-roll/2008/05/2008-05-24-start-of-trail-to-wakefield-park-drain.md

   - Wakefield Park
   - trail
   - tree
-  - Photograph
+  - photograph
-  - Urban Exploration
+  - urban exploration
   - Maplewood
 ---
 We found the trail leading to a drain we explored as kids.